Jeju language: Underlying consonant clusters

 While not permitted in the surface representation of Jeju, morpheme-final consonant clusters can exist in the underlying form.
 Many cases of post-sonorant aspiration involve morphemes whose Middle Korean cognates feature a final /-h/, suggesting that an underlying final /-h/ after the sonorant should be posited in Jeju as well.
-Besides these /h/-final clusters, Jeju permits a number of other final consonant clusters, including /-lk/, /-lm/, /-mk~ŋk/, /-sk/, and (in the analysis of the government's orthography) /-ms/.
+Besides these /h/-final clusters, Jeju permits a number of other final consonant clusters, including /-lk/ (ㄺ), /-lm/ (ㄻ), /-mk~ŋk/ (ᇚ~ᇬ), /-sk/ (ㅺ), and (in the analysis of the government's orthography) /-ms/ (ㅯ).
 These clusters surface as a single consonant in isolation or before a consonant, but are fully realized when followed by a vowel.